• Skip to primary navigation

 Take Pumpkin Soup to the Next Level: Garnish with Macarons

 What?
 Macarons with soup?
 Intrigued faces are guaranteed at the table!
 I love taking guests by surprise with savoury macarons as a mini pre-starter or Amuse-bouche.
-Serve with a couple of mini curry tikka mac'sala macarons (See page 100 of my book, Mad About Macarons) The flavours together are a delicious adventure.
+Here I served it with a couple of mini curry tikka mac'sala macarons (from my first book.)
+The flavours together are a delicious adventure.

 See more in my article on what to serve with savoury macarons.